Updated: Feb 24

 And so on…

-All this information helps in creating and adapting an optimal programme for the goals you’ve set.
+All this information is useful for creating and adapting an optimal programme for the goals you’ve set.

 There are so many apps that make logging your food quick and easy.
 I often recommend ‘Nutracheck’ to clients.